 When unwanted sexual behavior at work goes too far, many decide that enough is enough and quit their positions.
-The question is, does doing so preclude the right to complain later?
-In other words, can an employee legally complain about sexual harassment even after leaving a job?
+The question is: does doing so preclude the right to complain later?
+In other words, can an employee legally complain about workplace harassment even after leaving a job?

 One employer said the answer to that question is emphatically, no.

-Thereafter, the intern filed a suit against the firm with the New York Human Rights Commission.
+Thereafter, Lambui filed a harassment lawsuit against the firm with the New York Human Rights Commission.
 The Commission dismissed the case sending it to federal court where it is now pending.

 Consequences of Quitting after Sexual Harassment

 The Internet is full of advice for employees who experience sexual harassment.
 The majority opinion is that quitting is not the best idea.
 This is due to the fact that quitting a job can close the door to several unemployment opportunities.

 Namely, quitting makes it almost impossible to receive unemployment benefits.
 Unemployment benefits will only be granted in the event that an employee is laid off a former position.
 Thus quitting can thwart chances of receiving monetary aid after the position concludes.